TommyKTheDJ/hydra/playbooks/roles/mgmt_switch/README.md

-This playbooks is in charge to crete configuration files for switches.
+This playbooks is in charge to create the configuration files for switches.
 Currently it creates configuration for management switchtes, which are Cisco Nexus currently, but can be easy extended.

 Prerequisits: